The Bankrate promise

 - HO-5s are generally more expensive, as they provide broader financial protection.

-To understand the difference between HO-3 and HO-5 policies, you have to know a bit about how insurance works.
+To understand the difference between HO-3 vs. HO-5 home insurance, you have to know a bit about how insurance works.
 Home insurance policies provide coverage for insurance perils, or types of losses.
 Policies can provide coverage in two ways: named perils and open perils.
-Named perils means only the specific types of damage listed in the policy are covered, while open perils means anything that isn’t specifically excluded is covered.
+Named perils means only the specific types of damage listed in the policy are covered, while open perils means anything that isn’t specifically listed under the homeowners insurance exclusions portion of the policy is covered.

 Open perils coverage is broader, which tends to make the claims process smoother.
 When you have named perils coverage, you bear the burden of proving that your damage actually occurred from a covered, named loss.
 With open perils coverage, the burden falls on the home insurance company to prove that your claim should not be covered.